EdoFro/Freeplane_Node-Magnet/README.md

 ### magnetizeNode

-Magnetize a node is the way to mark it as the destination node where later all selected nodes are going to move to.
+Magnetize a node is the way to mark it as the destination node, where later all selected nodes are going to be moved to.

 ![magnetize Node](nodeMagnet_magnetizedNode.png  "it gets an icon and an attribute")